 "Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel."

 Messianic Prophecies in the Old Testament

-Soon, I had stopped my search for religion, and began reading books like Lee Strobel's Case for Christ among many others.
-And I began developing a head belief in Christ, but the heart was much slower.
-I began to see that the old Testament prophesied His coming, and the truth became undeniable from an intellectual standpoint.
+Soon, I had stopped my search for religion and began reading books like Lee Strobel's Case for Christ, among many others.
+And I started developing a head belief in Christ, but the heart was much slower.
+I began to see that the Old Testament prophesied His coming, and the truth became undeniable from an intellectual standpoint.

 But you, O Bethlehem Ephrathah, are only a small village among all the people of Judah.
-Yet a ruler of Israel will come from you, one whose origins is from the distant past,
+Yet a ruler of Israel will come from you, one whose origins are from the distant past,

-This shows how God's plan was to have the "ruler of Israel," the man who would be King of the Jews, to be born in Bethlehem.
+Micah 5:2 shows how God planned to have the "ruler of Israel," the man who would be King of the Jews, to be born in Bethlehem.
 Therefore, it is more than just a coincidence that Mary and Jesus came to Bethlehem that fateful night.

-I soon discovered that his birth was not the only thing the Old testament prophesied.
-It actually predicted many parts of his ministry.
+I soon discovered that his birth was not the only thing the Old Testament prophesied.
+It predicted many parts of his ministry.
 Parts big and small, like when Zechariah 9:9-10 states,

 1 Timothy 3:16